-All eyes on Manchin as Republicans prepare to again block voting rights legislation
+All eyes on Manchin after Republicans again block voting rights legislation

 The new bill, called the Freedom to Vote Act, keeps some provisions of the earlier bill, including national standards for early voting and vote-by-mail, new disclosure requirements for “dark money” groups and the establishment of Election Day as a federal holiday.
 But it also discards or scales back controversial provisions such as a reworking of the Federal Election Commission, a major new public financing system for congressional elections and a mandate for nonpartisan redistricting commissions.
 It also omits major revisions to the ethics regime for federal officeholders.

-The procedural vote Wednesday would pave way for debate of the bill, and it comes after Manchin spent the past month wooing Republican colleagues — including Senate Minority Leader Mitch McConnell (R-Ky.) — to support it.
+The procedural vote Wednesday came after Manchin spent the past month wooing Republican colleagues — including Senate Minority Leader Mitch McConnell (R-Ky.) — to support it.
 Yet no Senate Republican emerged before Wednesday to support the bill — let alone the 10 needed to join Democrats to start debate on it.

 McConnell on Wednesday said the GOP remains steadfastly against any federal legislation and accused Democrats of trying to “truss up the same takeover with new trappings.”

-“The same rotten core is all still there,” he said, denouncing provisions of the bill that would impose new federal mandates on state election practices — an argument that has won a broad following among even the most moderate GOP senators.
+“The same rotten core is all still there,” he said, denouncing provisions of the bill that would impose new federal mandates on state election practices, an argument that has won a broad following among even the most moderate GOP senators.

 Now Manchin is facing new pressure to sketch out a path around the continued Republican opposition — the culmination of a months-long process designed by Democratic leaders to demonstrate that there is no bipartisanship to be had on the voting rights issue.

 “Joe Manchin has been given all summer to both draft and negotiate this bill,” said Meagan Hatcher-Mays, director of democracy for the Indivisible network of liberal activists.
 “He is the one who holds the key as to whether or not this bill will actually pass.
-So the question for Joe Manchin [Wednesday] is, are you going to show more loyalty to our democracy and our country?
+So the question for Joe Manchin [on Wednesday] is, are you going to show more loyalty to our democracy and our country?
 Or are you going to show more loyalty to an arcane Senate rule that is arbitrarily blocking your own legislation from being passed?”

-Sen. Raphael G. Warnock (D-Ga.), who faces reelection next year in a state where GOP legislators have tightened voting laws, put it more diplomatically Tuesday.
+Sen. Raphael G. Warnock (D-Ga.), who faces reelection next year in a state where GOP legislators have tightened voting laws, put it more diplomatically on Tuesday.

-“He understands the importance of this, and tomorrow is the next step in a process,” he said Tuesday.
 “It’s urgent.
 The clock is ticking.
-We need to get this done.”
+We need to get this done,” Warnock said.

 But it remains unclear how — or if — Manchin will respond.
-He has not commented publicly on further steps he would support to advance the legislation, and while he has at time signaled openness to changing the Senate rules to encourage debate, he has firmly and repeatedly opposed the elimination of the filibuster.
-A spokeswoman for Manchin declined to comment ahead of the vote Wednesday.
+He did not comment or release any statement Wednesday on further steps he would support to advance the legislation, and while he has at times signaled openness to changing the Senate rules to encourage debate, he has firmly and repeatedly opposed the elimination of the filibuster.

-Meanwhile, Sen. Kyrsten Sinema (D-Ariz.) — who has long supported new voting rights legislation but opposed changes to the filibuster — has given no indication that she has changed her views.
+Meanwhile, Sen. Kyrsten Sinema (D-Ariz.), who has long supported new voting rights legislation but opposed changes to the filibuster, has given no indication that she has changed her views.
 Several other Democratic senators have been less outspoken but still remain wary of eliminating the filibuster entirely while being open to modifications.

 Schumer has repeatedly vowed that “failure is not an option” on voting legislation, and he has said Democrats would gather and decide collectively as a caucus on how to proceed with changing Senate rules.
 But the latest vote comes at an inopportune time for any such discussion.